-- Black blazer with school's logo on breast pocket - Optional Unisex black, school V-neck jumper with teal trim - White, un-logoed and plain collared shirt or blouse with either long or short sleeves - Any t-shirt worn beneath a school shirt must be plain white - Clip on school tie - Black sensible shoes, black canvas shoes or black trainers - Black trousers, straight legged, full length and NOT made of denim, canvas, skinny cut or have zips or studs - Black belt (plain) - Long black socks (plain) - In the Summer Term black shorts can be worn, these must be purchased from Anglia Sports & Schoolwear - In the event of inclement weather students should wear a traditional coat if they wish to keep warm and dry.
+- Black blazer with school's logo on breast pocket - Optional Unisex black, school V-neck jumper with teal trim - White, un-logoed and plain collared shirt or blouse with either long or short sleeves - Any t-shirt worn beneath a school shirt must be plain white - Clip on school tie with the appropriate colour for their year group Year 7, 2024 will be purple. - Black sensible shoes, black canvas shoes or black trainers - Black trousers, straight legged, full length and NOT made of denim, canvas, skinny cut or have zips or studs - Black belt (plain) - Long black socks (plain)

+In the Summer Term black shorts can be worn, these must be purchased from Anglia Sports & Schoolwear

+In the event of inclement weather students should wear a traditional coat if they wish to keep warm and dry.
+Coats must not be worn inside the school building.
 If a student were to come to school in a hoodie, or an alternative to the school jumper/ cardigan/ blazer, we will ask them to remove the garment and it will be handed to student services for the student to collect at 3.10pm.
 Any continued infringements will result in an adult having to come in to school to collect the item from reception.
-We would appreciate home support on this matter.
-If you are unsure of the appropriateness of a coat for school, we would be happy to advise you.
-It may be worthwhile keeping your receipt just in case.